ejunjsh/gopervisor/README.md

 [![baby-gopher](https://raw.githubusercontent.com/drnic/babygopher-site/gh-pages/images/babygopher-badge.png)](http://www.babygopher.org)

-a supervisor to manage all process you want to do
+a supervisor to manage all process you want to do.